krug/krug.github.io/_posts/2016-11-15-trivandrum-december.md

 ### Agenda

-* Hackbeach Experience Sharing by Santhosh Raju
+* How World of Warcraft helped me become a better progrmmer by Santhosh Raju

 * Introduction to Ruby On Rails by [Krishna Prasad Nair](https://github.com/kp666)